KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $hashtable = (& $scriptBlock)

 It imports the contents of the file into a `scriptblock`, then checks to make sure it does not have any other powershell commands in it before it executes it.

+## Practical example
+I covered a lot of ground very quickly.
+I want to leave you with one last example that will show a few of these ideas in action.
+I went hunting through my function and I found this one that was called `Get-VMHostNetworkMap`.
+It uses PowerCLI map out the networks on a host in a way I want to see them.

+The important details is that the `$vnicLookup` is populated with data and treated as a lookup table later in the script.